-LEVEL I SKILLS - New Players - Carol Crocker
+LEVEL I - New Player Skills - Carol Crocker

 Hooray!
 You have chosen to begin the exciting journey of learning how to play the